kgrid-demos/cancer-advisor/docs/README.md

 ## Usage

-  * Choose one of three preset patient samples;
+  * Choose one of three preset patient sample sets;

   * The app will load the sample patient data;